Deap Vally

 Deap Vally was an American rock duo, formed in Los Angeles, California in 2011.
 The group consisted of Lindsey Troy (guitar, vocals) and Julie Edwards (drums, vocals).
 They released four albums, four EPs, and a number of singles.
 Two of their albums charted on the UK Albums Chart.

 History

-Deap Vally formed in 2011 and was made up of Lindsey Troy and Julie Edwards, originally from San Fernando Valley, California.
-Edwards was a member of The Pity Party, while Troy was performing in Los Angeles as a solo artist.
+Deap Vally formed in 2011 and was made up of Lindsey Troy and Julie Edwards, originally from the San Fernando Valley, California.
+Edwards was a member of the Pity Party, while Troy was performing in Los Angeles as a solo artist.
 Edwards met Troy at a crochet class in Silver Lake, Los Angeles.